Find the right type of education to meet your interests

 Do you enjoy hands-on learning?

 Everyone learns differently.
 Some feel at home in lecture halls while others learn best in a practical setting.
 Vocational training programs combine online learning with hands-on training in facilities that mirror the workplace.
 If you consider yourself to be someone who learns best by doing, vocational training might be right for you.

 Are you tech-savvy?

 Do you enjoy tinkering with technology?
 Are you comfortable using phones and tablets to solve problems?
 Being tech-savvy is a great skill to have for those pursuing vocational training.
 For example, those interested in trades and technical careers use technology to find, diagnose and repair problems.
 Many in healthcare careers use technology to manage patient records and provide care.

 If some or all of these skills describe you, then pursuing vocational training might be the best option for you.
-With a variety of career programs at 9 campuses across Connecticut and Massachusetts, Porter and Chester Institute can provide the training you need to become a skilled employee in today's competitive workforce.
+With a variety of career programs at our campuses across Connecticut and Massachusetts, Porter and Chester Institute can provide the training you need to become a skilled employee in today's competitive workforce.
 Fill out our form today to learn more!